MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-workspace.md

 ## Troubleshoot issues

-If you encounter issues or error messages, go to [Issues with your own Power BI workspace (preview)](process-mining-troubleshoot.md#issues-with-your-own-power-bi-workspace-preview).
+If you encounter issues or error messages, go to [Issues with your own Power BI workspace](process-mining-troubleshoot.md#issues-with-your-own-power-bi-workspace-preview).

 ### See also